darktable-org/dtorg/content/blog/2012-07-11-some-enhancements-to-conditional-blending/2012-07-11-some-enhancements-to-conditional-blending.md

 On the problematic side remains a somewhat low contrast within the blossom.
 The petals appear a bit like a red blob, a typical problem of unprocessed raw images.
 The droplets, which the last shower of rain has left behind, are hardly discernible.
 Admittedly the blossom is a bit soft too, probably due to sloppy focusing on my side.

-OK, there are a few modules in darktable which we could take to improve the image.
-Darktable’s swiss knife _equalizer_ comes to mind, or module _highpass_ combined with a suited blend mode.
+OK, there are a few modules in darktable which we could take to improve the image. darktable’s swiss knife _equalizer_ comes to mind, or module _highpass_ combined with a suited blend mode.

 I took highpass with blend mode _soft light_ in this case as it will increase contrast and sharpness, easily controlled with only two sliders.
 As described, I want to apply the module only to the red petals of the poppy flower; that’s why I need conditional blending.